Hashpack/hashconnect/README.md

 import { HashConnect } from 'hashconnect';
 ```

-Create a metadata object that contains information about your dapp.
+Create a [DappMetadata](#dappmetadata) object that contains information about your dapp.

 ```js
 const appMetadata = {